jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 01.md

 We departed by rail.
 Myself, Yedan Neric, Charles Brand, Mazrin, and Sal Brentwood.
 An assembly with no coherence by training or background, yet somehow we are meant to function as a unit.
 Marion, the Ledgerman secretary, also accompanied us.

 The train contained a number of civilians.
-I observed Yedan Neric initiate conversation with another halfling. *NOTE: Based on passengers logs this was likely Kallow who was traveling with PLACEHOLDER to meet with a healer in the Santiforge.
+I observed Yedan Neric initiate conversation with another halfling. *NOTE: Based on passengers logs this was likely Kallow who was traveling with an escort to meet with a healer in the Santiforge.
 His condition is suspected to be connected to the reports The Ledgermen received.*

 A woman in mourning approached me.
 Her husband had recently died.
 She seemed overwhelmed, seeking… comfort? company?
 I could not offer what she required.
 She knew of Conscriptus.
 Of House Katharis and its Bladedancers.
 But she kept crying.
 I do not understand how one is meant to interact with that.
 Mazarin intervened and helped her move on.
 Efficient.